-It’s a much lower maintenance sport, as shoes don’t come into contact with anywhere near as much mud, and you’re unlikely to tear T-shirts on aggressive flora.
+It’s a much lower maintenance sport, as shoes don’t come into contact with anywhere near as much mud, and you’re unlikely to tear your base layer on aggressive flora.

 There are also many more road running clubs than trail running clubs, so you’re more likely to find like-minded local friends this way.
 There may well be quite a few who also run trails, so you might get the best of both worlds from joining an urban road-running club.

 In some areas you do have to brave the odd pavement-less section if you live in a more rural area.
-Hence, road running can be more dangerous due to traffic, so you might need more reflective gear to protect yourself, and a headlamp with a red rear light.
+Hence, road running can be more dangerous due to traffic, so you might need more reflective gear, such as a reflective running jacket, to protect yourself, and a headlamp with a red rear light.

 It completely depends where you live, but in urban areas there can also be issues for people running safely on their own – especially women and especially at night – so you might be more constrained as to when you feel safe to run, if you have to wait for others to be free at the same time.